 All School staff and faculty will complete the daily screening at home before arriving at the Center in accordance with Attachment 2, Faculty and Staff Daily Health Screening.
-The results of the screening will be recorded and reviewed by the responsible Points of Contact prior to allowing the staff to the Center.
-Staff will be observed throughout the day for symptoms.
+Symptomatic staff will report the symptoms to the school and shall remain home while symptoms persist.
+Staff will be encouraged to test when symptomatic.
 See Attachment 2, Faculty and Staff Daily Health Screening for screening protocols.
 Substitute staff will be assigned if staff does not pass the screening.